Supported Frameworks

 • Post-upload, the model will be available under “My Models”

-• You can then select the model and go to -> API -> Inference Endpoint details.
+• You can then select the model and go to "My Model" -> API -> Inference Endpoint details.
 Here you would find the API endpoints that can be called.
 You can click on the copy button on the right and can call your model.

 Under the API Tab, you can view the API endpoint details.